dovecot/documentation/source/admin_manual/logging.rst

 Syslog rate limiting
 ^^^^^^^^^^^^^^^^^^^^

 rsyslog is configured with flood control enabled by default.
-Since Dovecot can log a lot in some situations, especially with debug loggine enabled, this causes log messages to be lost.
+Since Dovecot can log a lot in some situations, especially with debug logging enabled, this causes log messages to be lost.

 The rate limiting should be disabled in ``/etc/rsyslog.conf``: